eProsima/Fast-DDS-docs/docs/notes.rst

 * New built-in :ref:`comm-transports-shm`
 * Transport API refactored to support locator iterators
-* Added subscriber API to retrieve info of first untaken sample
+* Added subscriber API to retrieve info of first non-taken sample
 * Added parameters to fully avoid dynamic allocations
 * History of built-in endpoints can be configured
 * Bump to FastCDR v1.0.13.